kgruiz/Recapit/README.md

 # Recapit

 Recapit is a Rust CLI for turning slide decks, lecture handouts, PDFs, YouTube videos, and standalone images into cleaned Markdown (or LaTeX when requested) using Google Gemini models.
-It handles asset discovery, ffmpeg/yt-dlp normalization, quota-aware retries, and template-driven prompting in one binary.
+It handles asset discovery, ffmpeg/yt-dlp normalization, quota-aware retries, and prompt preambles in one binary.

 ## Highlights